chryswoods/siremol.org/pages/binaries.md

 ## Windows

+[sire_2018_1_0_win64.zip](http://siremol.org/largefiles/sire_releases/download.php?name=sire_2018_1_0_win64.zip) : 2018.1.0 release compiled for 64bit Windows (7 or above) [568 MB]

+MD5Sum = f49f7cf8d5d8f5a0f9eb9583937bcb6a

-2018.1 can compile and link on windows.
-An experimental Windows binary is being produced that should run on 64bit Windows.
-This will be distributed as a zip file that must be unpacked in the C: drive.
+An experimental Windows binary that should run on 64bit Windows 7 or above.
+This is distributed as a zip file that must be unpacked in the C: drive (see instructions below).

 ## Installation (Linux and Mac)